grafana/grafana-kiosk/README.md

 This provides a utility to quickly standup a kiosk on devices like a Raspberry Pi or NUC.

-The utitilty provides these options:
+The utility provides these options:

 - Login
   - to a Grafana server (local account or bypass OAuth)